My Teaching Philosophy

-The goals of classes such as these are to encourage students to interrogate the connections between information and communication technologies (ICTs) and local communities, with an eye toward gaining actionable knowledge on communication problems that stakeholders within those communities face.
-In doing so, students learn about and perform a variety of academic, professional, technical, and design genres that range from essays and reports to technical documents; and from content strategy guides to digital videos, websites, and UX deliverables (e.g. wireframes, prototypes, usability reports, etc.).
+The goals of classes such as these are to encourage students to interrogate the connections between digital technologies and local communities, with an eye toward gaining actionable knowledge on communication problems that stakeholders within those communities face.
+In doing so, students learn about and perform a variety of academic, professional, technical, and design genres that range from essays and reports to technical documents; and from content strategy guides to digital videos, websites, and UX deliverables (e.g., wireframes, prototypes, usability reports, etc.).
 At the same time, they provide actual solutions to local organizations in need, organizations that, in turn, serve a wide variety of marginalized people in our society.

 My classes also have in common a commitment to learning outcomes that transcend the classroom.
 I invite students not only to work with actual stakeholders beyond the classroom, but also to research industry trends and best practices that will help them foster their future careers.
 Students in my classes have done research and produced deliverables with such populations as migrant farm workers, workers at a university cafeteria, a local art teacher, an on-campus student service organization, a technical writing firm that maintains free wiki-based repair manuals, a paleontological research institution, a local chapter of the American Red Cross, a local homeless shelter, and many others.

 - ENGL 3880: Writing for Business and Industry